sjohnsonaz/cascade/README.md

 ## Reactive ViewModels

 Cascade builds ViewModels with reactive properties to synchronize data.
 Properties may be marked as observable, so that changes may be watched, or computed, which then watch for changes in related observables.
 With this, a dynamic tree of data may be built, all which is updated automatically.

+Furthermore, any Functional DOM Component which references an observable or computed, will be updated automatically.

+### TypeScript decorators

 Simply use the `@observable` decorator, which will automatically detect if the property is a value, an array, or a getter function.
 Computed values must be declared as a getter, and arrays must be declared with their types.

-> **Note:** Type detection for arrays depends on the optional package `reflect-metadata`.
-For IE10 and below, you must also include `es6-shim` or similar polyfills.
-If you don't wish to install polyfills, then you must use `@array` instead of `@observable`.

-Furthermore, any Functional DOM Component which references an observable or computed, will be updated automatically.
+> **Note:** Decorators depend on TypeScript.
+You must set `experimentalDecorators: true` in your `tsconfig.json` file.

 ```typescript
 class User {